 The result also provides information on the TEV of the intangible ecosystem services in the KNP.
-There, the TEV of intangible NTFP reaches 20.837.825.77 USD per year.
-The highest economic value comes from the protective ecosystem function, which contributes to increasing soil fertility, and is 14.351.969.48 USD per year.
-In second place is the soil protective function, which serves to protect the ecosystem chain and has a value of about 3.667.779.24 USD per year.
-Finally, minimizing erosion and wear functions by providing nutrient cycling storage has an annual economic value of \$2.818.077.05 USD per year.
-The role of forest resources can continue to provide benefits in their protected functional corridor, then it is equitably distributed throughout the community.
-Several efforts that can be undertaken require a management model based on both the ecological function of the protected area and the potential of natural resources within the area, the form of economic use by the community, and the role of the manager (Hastari and Yulianti, 2018; Sukwika et al., 2016; Sukwika et al., 2022).
+There, the TEV of intangible NTFP reaches 20,837,825.77 USD per year.
+The highest economic value comes from the protective ecosystem function, which contributes to increasing soil fertility, and is 14,351,969.48 USD per year.
+In second place is the soil protective function, which serves 277 to protect the ecosystem chain and has a value of about 3,667,779.24 USD per year.
+Finally, 278 minimizing erosion and wear functions by providing nutrient cycling storage has an annual 279 economic value of \$2,818,077.05 USD per year.
+The role of forest resources can continue to 280 provide benefits in their protected functional corridor, then it is equitably distributed throughout 281 the community.
+Several efforts that can be undertaken require a management model based on both 282 the ecological function of the protected area and the potential of natural resources within the area, 283 the form of economic use by the community, and the role of the manager (Hastari and Yulianti, 284 2018; Sukwika et al., 2016; Sukwika et al., 2020).

-3.1.5.
-Ecosystem services of water supply
+286 3.1.3 Ecosystem Services of Water Supply

-The results of the spatial analysis by mapping ecosystem services for clean water supply on the islands of Komodo and Padar show that most areas have very low potential (Fig. 4).
-One area with very high potential is located on Komodo Island.
-The forest areas with their diverse vegetation play an important role as a storage medium for rainwater falling on an area.

-On Komodo Island, there are predominantly forested areas, so this island provides sufficient but limited clean water.
-The denser the vegetation in a forested area, the better it can shop water.
-Unlike Padar Island, there is no dense vegetation cover on this island, so the potential for providing clean water on this island is considered very low.
+287 The results of the spatial analysis by mapping ecosystem services for clean water supply on the 288 islands of Komodo and Padar show that most areas have very low potential (Fig. 4).
+One area with 289 very high potential is located on Komodo Island.
+The forest areas with their diverse vegetation 290 play an important role as a storage medium for rainwater falling on an area.
+On Komodo Island, 291 there are predominantly forested areas, so this island provides sufficient but limited clean water.
+292 The denser the vegetation in a forested area, the better it can shop water.
+Unlike Padar Island, there 293 is no dense vegetation cover on this island, so the potential for providing clean water on this island 294 is considered very low.

 The area with a very high potential for water supply is located on Komodo Island, so the island has a good function for providing clean water in the Komodo National Park area.
-The analysis results show that most of the areas are dominated by very low and very high potential water supply, with a total area of 24.090.58 hectares (71.80%) and 6.011.29 hectares (17.92%), respectively.
+The analysis results show that most of the areas are dominated by very low and very high potential water supply, with a total area of 24,090.58 hectares (71.80%) and 6,011.29 hectares (17.92%), respectively.

-Clean water supply is an ecosystem service, which emphasises the importance of clean water (Liu et al., 2013).
+Clean water supply is an ecosystem service, which emphasises the importance of clean water.
 Therefore, this study uses the basic data to evaluate the economic value of water intake potential.
-In 2013, the value determined is USD 1.086.965.84 per year, with the downward trend continuing and the TEV will be USD 890.708.45 per year in 2045.
+In 2013, the value determined is USD 1,086,965.84 per year, with the downward trend continuing and the TEV will be USD 890,708.45 per year in 2045.

-3.1.6.
-Ecosystem services of climate regulatory
+305 3.1.4 Ecosystem Services of Climate Regulatory